 The Trend Back to Environmentally Conscious Straws

 The “Be Straw Free” campaign began when a nine-year-old aspiring scientist discovered that over five school busses worth of straws were thrown out every day.
 As he began to ask businesses to get involved, the awareness began to spread.
-More and more restaurants and diners are opting to go without the straw or offer paper or plant-based straw alternatives.
+More and more restaurants and diners are opting to go without the straw or offering more eco-friendly options such as paper or plant-based straw alternatives.

 There is no doubt that you have seen more and more alternative straws or reusable straws entering the market.
-Typically made from stainless steel or silicone, which can be used over and over again.
+Typically these include stainless steel straws or silicone straws, which can be used over and over again.

-Additionally, many manufacturers, like beyondGREEN, have taken paper straws to a new level.
+Additionally, many manufacturers, have taken paper straws to a new level.
 With plant-based alternatives that naturally break down and you can have a more sustainable option.